Harvill Secker, 2015

 “If you want to read a very nice book about sea-circus gypsies that is kind of depressing and uplifting and really quite artistic all at the same time, this is a good pick!” – Felicia Day

 “Everything about this book is beautiful; the language is as poetic and diaphanous as nature and the many characters who contribute to the story are utterly authentic in this magic realist world.
-Every one of them stays with you, leaving you craving more about their back stories and their fates.
-Logan has a uniquely light touch on the theme of fluidity of gender and, above all, it all seems driven by humanity.
 This is a delicious piece of work from a supremely talented young writer.” – The Scotsman

 “Logan crafts an exquisitely wrought diorama full of tenderly compelling characters; observations about grief, worship, social order, and human nature, and a love that transcends definition.” – NPR